Has the curiosity of something like Pizza vs. Marinara sauce stuck into your mind? You don’t know things like:

 Yes, pizza and Marinara are both tomato sauces, but many differential points are an obvious barrier between the two.
 These points include,

-Before bringing any other point in the discussion, we’ve got here the most dominant difference.
+Before bringing any other point to the discussion, we’ve got here the most prominent difference.
 And it’s the cooking method.
 The ingredients might be the same, but the preparation procedures differ from each other.

-In preparing the marinara/pasta sauce, you must cook the tomato sauce or the crushed tomatoes in a pan to get smooth tomato sauce.
+In preparing the marinara/pasta sauce, you must cook the tomato sauce or the crushed tomatoes in a pan to get smooth tomato sauce; you usually prepare this tomato sauce at the final step using some best tomato strainers.
 But in the other case, pizza sauce doesn’t need any cooking steps.
 It’s just based on mixing the ingredients.
 That’s what you must know when looking for distinctive points.

 The second difference is consistency.
-Marinara is a thicker pizza sauce than the other one.
-Do you know why?
-Because Marinara is cooked and all the extra water is dried.
-That’s why its consistency becomes thick and velvety.
-As there are chunks in it, they also make it denser than the other sauce.
+Marinara is a thicker sauce, while pizza sauce is thinner.
+Marinara is cooked so that all the extra water is dried.
+As there are chunks in it, they may also make it denser than the other sauce, yet they are smoothened by using a tomato strainer.

-On the other hand, pizza sauce is made using tomato puree mixed with other ingredients, so it’s not that thick.
-One main reason for its less consistency is that it requires a good spread and coverage on the pizza dough.
+On the other hand, pizza sauce is made using tomato puree mixed with other ingredients, so it is thin.
+One main reason for its consistency is that it requires a good spread and coverage on the pizza dough.
 So if it’s too thick, it won’t spread adequately on the dough.

 Do you know which sauce has the more robust flavor?
-It’s so humorous that all the pizza lovers will vote for pizza sauces.
+It’s so humorous that all the pizza lovers will vote for pizza sauce.

 But let us clarify that marinara sauce is more flavored.
-And it may be because all the ingredients get cooked and leave their full strength, aroma, and taste in the traditional tomato sauce.
-That’s why it’s more suitable to enjoy noodles and other cooked or boiled food as a pasta sauce.
+It may be because all the ingredients get cooked and leave their full strength, aroma, and taste in the traditional tomato sauce.
+That’s why it’s more suitable to enjoy noodles and other cooked or boiled food as pasta sauce.

 Pizza sauce doesn’t give an enhanced taste in comparison to the Marinara.
 Majorly, pizza sauce is a salty tomato sauce with a bit of flavor from other herbs.